Jon Berti Player Props: Marlins vs. Mariners

-On Monday, Jon Berti (.242 on-base percentage in past 10 games, 69 points below season-long percentage) and the Miami Marlins play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 9:40 PM ET.
+Jon Berti -- with a slugging percentage of .276 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the Seattle Mariners, with George Kirby on the hill, on June 13 at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the White Sox.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Jon Berti Game Info & Props vs. the Mariners